tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 (D)TLS 1.3 does not support ECDH {{!I-D.ietf-tls-rfc8446bis}}{{!RFC9147}}.)
 This includes all cipher suites listed in the table in {{appendix-ecdh}}.

-In addition, to avoid the use of non-ephemeral Diffie Hellman, clients SHOULD NOT use and servers SHOULD NOT accept certificates with fixed DH parameters.
+In addition, to avoid the use of non-ephemeral Diffie-Hellman, clients SHOULD NOT use and servers SHOULD NOT accept certificates with fixed DH parameters.
 These certificate types are rsa_fixed_dh, dss_fixed_dh, rsa_fixed_ecdh and ecdsa_fixed_ecdh as listed in {{appendix-cert}}.
 These values only apply to (D)TLS versions of 1.2 and below.

 # Ephemeral Finite Field Diffie-Hellman {#dhe}